siliconmetal/Automatic-Analytics-Generating-Website-Application/Implementation & Scope.md

-Since I developed the application for a software-developing company, I am not supposed to share the code, so I will be quickly explaing the implementation with few snippets and the scope of this application.
+Since I developed the application for a software-developing company, I am not supposed to share the code, so I would breifly explaing the implementation with few snippets and the scope of this application.

 ### 1. Implementaion